dy/sprae/r&d.md

   + does minimal catch
   + allows scope control
   + allows dynamic subscription to requested fields ( no need for preact/signals neither for signal-struct )
+  + we anyways need sandbox even in case of subscript

 ## [x] :onclick="direct code" ? -> no: immediately invoked.